CosmicFinisher/CosmicLexicon.Foundation/docs/research/github_template_research_report.md

 # GitHub Template Research Report

-## Project: OpenEchoSystem.Core Utilities and Extensions
+## Project: ConsmicLexicon.Foundation Utilities and Extensions

 ### Date: 2025-06-14

 ### Research Goal:

-To identify a suitable cookie-cutter project template on GitHub to accelerate the development of the OpenEchoSystem.Core Utilities and Extensions project.
+To identify a suitable cookie-cutter project template on GitHub to accelerate the development of the ConsmicLexicon.Foundation Utilities and Extensions project.
 The ideal template should provide a good foundation for C# libraries, especially those that focus on code quality, testing, and documentation.

 ### Search Strategy: